 EPO may also increase the effect of the HIV medication lopinavir.

-Slight evidence suggests that EPO may benefit some conditions on its own or as a complementary therapy, but more research is needed.
+Slight evidence suggests that EPO may benefit some conditions as a complementary therapy, but more research is needed.
 Until the verdict is clear, EPO shouldn’t be used in place of a treatment plan recommended by a doctor.

 There’s no standardized dosing for EPO.
 Most dosage recommendations are based on what’s been used in research.
 Talk with your doctor to weigh the risks and benefits of taking EPO and get advice about the proper dosage.